Maximus7474/Squad44Bot/README.md

 ![Discord](https://img.shields.io/discord/1267893589707587718?style=flat&logo=discord&logoColor=%237289da&label=Discord%20Guild&color=%23287e29)
 ![](https://img.shields.io/github/v/release/Maximus7474/Squad44Bot?logo=github)

+# Project no longer maintained
+- Due to no activity or use of this program maintanenace of it has been depreceated.

 ## Contributing
 - The `vehicleInfo.json` is work in progress, data __will__ be inacurate/missing, PRs are welcome to amend the data as well as Issues for improving data display/storage.